SixSq/old.sixsq.github.com/_casestudies/science/science-overview.md

 This rich set of functionalities enables our clients to push their boundaries by bridging the gap between edge and cloud.

-This case study is a good example of successful usage of Nuvla.io data management features for the benefits of the Big Data science community built by European Space Agency (ESA) around [GNSS](http://www.esa.int/Our_Activities/Navigation).
+This case study is a good example of successful usage of Nuvla.io data management features for the benefits of the Big Data aerospace community built by European Space Agency (ESA) around [GNSS](http://www.esa.int/Our_Activities/Navigation).